 Planning a bucket list-worthy Hawai‘i trip?
 Consider Kauai.
 Even for an island chain known for its chill vibes, gorgeous scenery and idyllic weather, Kauai stands out as one of the best places to visit in Hawai‘i.
 Of course, some parts of Kauai have a little more to offer than others.
 So what’s the best area to stay on Kauai?

-Remember, a Fora Advisor can provide insider intel on that question, and unlock awesome VIP hotel perks and free upgrades in the process.
+Connect with Fora to get insider intel on that question, and unlock awesome VIP hotel perks and free upgrades in the process.
 Ready to get started?
-Connect with a Fora Advisor to customize & book your trip to Hawai‘i today.

 The 4 best areas to stay on Kauai